-Although many businesses currently remain closed due to COVID-19, the federal, state, and local government units in the St. Louis metro area are issuing guidance so that businesses can begin planning the process of re-opening.
+As businesses begin to re-open, the federal, state, and local government units in the St. Louis metro area continue to issue guidance so that businesses can re-open safely.

-Below we have summarized Federal, Illinois, Missouri, St. Charles County, St. Louis County, and St. Louis City guidance for employers to re-open businesses.
-The State of Missouri has announced a phased re-opening plan that commenced May 4, 2020.
+Below we have summarized Federal, Illinois, Missouri, St. Charles County, St. Louis County and St. Louis City guidance for employers to re-open businesses.
+The State of Missouri moved into Phase 2 of its re-opening plan that commenced on June 16, 2020.
 The State of Missouri guidance recognizes that counties and municipalities within the State may maintain more strict re-opening regulations.
-On May 5, 2020, the State of Illinois published a five-phased re-opening plan that creates four health regions, each with the ability to independently move through a phased approach: Northeast Illinois; North-Central Illinois; Central Illinois; and Southern Illinois.
-On May 8, 2020, St. Louis City and St. Louis County issued guidance for the re-opening of businesses effective May 18, 2020.
-We will update this alert when information becomes available.
-We have concluded this summary with some additional items to consider while planning business re-openings.
+Since publishing its five-phased re-opening plan, the State of Illinois has published a mitigation plan that divides the state into 11 health regions.
+On May 18, 2020, the City of St. Louis began to re-open and has since released additional modifying orders to ensure citizens and businesses take prudent precautions.
+St. Louis County continues to follow the State of Missouri’s guidance, but insists individuals continue to wear a mask in public.
+We will continue to update this alert when information becomes available.
+We have concluded this summer with some additional items to consider while re-opening.

 Federal Guidance on Re-Opening

 The Federal Guidance from the CDC/White House provides benchmarks before there is a phased reopening (known as “gating criteria”):

 - Downward trajectory of influenza-like illnesses reported within a 14-day period;